Suspension Criteria

 Criminal Offenses

-1. A person receiving a Notice of Suspension for the criminal act of vandalism or property damage and/or trespass (not including the violation of a current suspension notice) is subject to suspension from RTD transit services:
+2. A person receiving a Notice of Suspension for a crime of violence, as defined in the Colorado Criminal Code, is subject to suspension from RTD transit services:

-2. A person receiving a Notice of Suspension for a criminal act against a person, and/or a crime involving a firearm or other dangerous weapon is subject to suspension from RTD transit services:
+3. A person receiving a Notice of Suspension for any criminal offense committed against an RTD employee or RTD Contractor, including but not limited to assault, theft, robbery, menacing, or sexual offenses, is subject to suspension from RTD transit services:

-If a passenger refuses to stay and receive their copy of their citation for a fare related violation, the passenger may be subject to the following suspension/s:
+If a customer refuses to stay and receive their copy of their citation for a fare related violation, the customer may be subject to the following suspension/s:

-1. First Offense: Passenger suspension – not to exceed 30 days, in addition to the time of suspension for the underlying violation.
+a.
+First Offense: not to exceed 30 days, in addition to the time of suspension for the underlying violation.

-2. Second Offense: Passenger suspension – not to exceed 90 days, in addition to the time of suspension for the underlying violation.
+b.
+Second Offense: not to exceed 90 days, in addition to the time of suspension for the underlying violation.

-3. Third Offense: Passenger suspension – not to exceed 365 days, in addition to the time of suspension for the underlying violation.
+c.
+Third Offense: not to exceed 365 days, in addition to the time of suspension for the underlying violation.

-If the suspended passenger elects to use RTD services during the period of suspension, they may incur additional penalties, from additional suspension days up to and including charges for criminal trespass.
+If the suspended individual elects to use RTD services during the period of suspension, they may incur additional penalties, from additional suspension days up to and including charges for criminal trespass.

 1. Right to a Hearing

-Every person issued a Notice of Suspension shall be entitled to a hearing as a matter of right.
-The purpose of the hearing is (a) to review and determine whether the evidentiary basis for issuance of the suspension is sufficient pursuant to RTD’s Code of Conduct; (b) to determine whether the length and scope of the suspension is commensurate with the nature of the violation; (c) to render a finding on whether it is more probably than not that the individual engaged in conduct justifying the suspension; (d) consider any mitigating and aggravating factors relevant to the scope and length of the suspension; (e) and issue a final suspension order to sustain, modify, or set aside the passenger suspension.
-Such an instance that may warrant reconsideration or modification of a suspension includes, but is not limited to, resolution of the criminal matter in that is the basis of the suspension.
-All persons receiving a notice of suspension receive notice of their right to a hearing on the Notice of Suspension.
+Every person issued a Notice of Suspension shall be entitled to a hearing if requested.
+The purpose of the hearing is (a) to review and determine whether the evidentiary basis for issuance of the suspension is sufficient pursuant to RTD’s Customer Code of Conduct; (b) to determine whether the length and scope of the suspension is commensurate with the nature of the violation; (c) to render a finding on whether it is more probable than not that the individual engaged in conduct justifying the suspension; (d) consider any mitigating and aggravating factors relevant to the scope and length of the suspension; (e) and issue a final suspension order to sustain, modify, or set aside the customer suspension.
+RTD will consider any evidence that supports or negates a finding that the individual engaged in conduct justifying the suspension.
+Evidence that a corresponding criminal case was dismissed may be considered but is not dispositive of whether the individual engaged in conduct justifying the suspension.
+All persons receiving a notice of suspension shall receive notice of their right to a hearing.
+It shall be the suspended individual’s burden to prove by a preponderance of the evidence that they did not engage in the conduct that resulted in their suspension.

 2. Proceedings

-Any persons issued a Notice of Suspension may appeal their suspension to the Deputy Chief, Security Operations Bureau, within ten (10) business days of issuance.
+Any persons issued a Notice of Suspension may appeal their suspension to the Commander, Professional Services within ten (10) business days of issuance.

 A request for appeal must include the following:

-In the event the person does not appeal their suspension to the Deputy Chief, or his/her designee, within ten (10) business days, the original Notice of Suspension becomes final.
+In the event the person does not appeal their suspension to the Commander, Professional Services, or their designee, within 10 business days, the original Notice of Suspension becomes final.

 3. Scheduling of Appeal Hearings

-1. Hearing Date: The person seeking an appeal of their suspension must submit their request to the Deputy Chief, Security Operations Bureau, either by email to [email protected], or written letter to the Deputy Chief, Security Operations Bureau, Regional Transportation District, 1660 Blake Street, Denver, CO 80202.
-The Deputy Chief, or his/her designee, will contact the individual by phone or mail to schedule a hearing within three (3) business days of receipt of the Notice of Appeal.
+a.
+Hearing Date: The person seeking an appeal of their suspension must submit their request to the Commander, Professional Services, either by email to [email protected], or written letter to the Commander, Professional Services, Regional Transportation District, 1660 Blake Street, Denver, CO 80202.
+The Commander, Professional Services, or their designee, will contact the individual by phone or mail to schedule a hearing within three (3) business days of receipt of the Notice of Appeal.

-2. Continuance: The Deputy Chief, or his/her designee, may grant a continuance, on its own motion or by motion of suspended passenger, if a continuance is warranted or necessary.
-The Deputy Chief, or his/her designee has the sole discretion to grant or deny a continuance.
+b.
+Continuance: The Commander, Professional Services, or their designee, may grant a continuance, on its own motion or by motion of suspended customer, if a continuance is warranted or necessary.
+The Commander, Professional Services, or their designee has the sole discretion to grant or deny a continuance.

 4. Evidence at Hearing

-The Deputy Chief, or his/her designee will review all relevant information and shall consider any mitigating or aggravating factors in determining the appropriate scope and length of the suspension, in his/her sole discretion.
-After consideration of the evidence presented, the Deputy Chief, or his/her designee may sustain the suspension, modify the suspension or set aside the suspension.
+The Commander, Professional Services, or their designee will review all relevant information and shall consider any mitigating or aggravating factors in determining the appropriate scope and length of the suspension, in his/her sole discretion.
+After consideration of the evidence presented, the Commander, Professional Services, or their designee may sustain the suspension, modify the suspension, or set aside the suspension.

 5. The Final Order

-Within ten (10) business days following the conclusion of the hearing, the Deputy Chief, or his/her Designee shall issue a Final Order setting forth all findings and decisions on the suspension, unless issuance of a final order within ten (10) days is not practicable.
-If a final order cannot be issued within ten (10) business days of the conclusion of the hearing, the Deputy Chief, or his/her Designee shall extend the stay on the suspension until the final order is effect.
-The Final Order shall be deemed issued on the date of mailing to all parties at the address provided by the parties, through regular U.S. Mail, or Email, and becomes effective three (3) business days from the date of issuance.
+Within 10 business days following the conclusion of the hearing, the Commander, Professional Services, or their designee shall issue a Final Order setting forth all findings and decisions on the suspension, unless issuance of a final order within 10 days is not practicable.
+If a final order cannot be issued within 10 business days of the conclusion of the hearing, the Commander, Professional Services, or their Designee shall extend the stay on the suspension until the final order is effect.
+The Final Order shall be deemed issued on the date of mailing to all parties at the address provided by the parties, through regular U.S. Mail, or email, and becomes effective three business days from the date of issuance.

-The Final Order shall set forth the findings of the Deputy Chief, or his/her Designee, and the basis for such findings.
+The Final Order shall set forth the findings of the Commander, Professional Services, or their Designee, and the basis for such findings.
 If the Final Order Sustains or modifies the Notice of Suspension, the Final Order shall clearly set forth the period of the suspension, including the exact starting and ending date.